Broken Link Building: Does It Work? How To Do It RIGHT?

 • Create a stellar outline.
 Check similar resources online and get ideas.
 Or you can use AI tools for inspiration.

 • Update the statistics and figures.
-This is an opportunity to make your replacement page better and refreshed.
+This is an opportunity to make your replacement page better and more refreshed.

 • If possible, add YouTube embeds.

-Outside our suggestions, find other ways to make your replacement page stellar.
+Outside of our suggestions, find other ways to make your replacement page stellar.
 You can even get insights from podcasts and events.

 Outreach

-Now, go back to your backlink reports.
+Now, go back to your backlink analysis reports.
 Round up the sites linking to the qualified, deep broken links.
 Then, reach out to them.

 To get the most results, personify your pitch.
 You can adapt the template below: